nnn911/OVITO_python_modifier_db/README.md

 ## SelectCylinder.py
 - Select a cylindrical region of a given `radius` from point `p1` to point `p2`.
 - `add_to_selection` toggle can be used to add to the current selection or create a new one.

+# File Readers

+## ReadASEdb.py
+- Read an ASE database into the timeline

+## ReadMol2file.py
+- Read a mol2 file into the timeline